Users must ensure their use of this technology/standard is consistent with VA policies and standards, including, but not limited to,

 The UiPath Browser Extension utilizes multiple permissions including critical permission including .
 This permission grants access to any URL that starts with a permitted scheme (e.g. http, https, file, ftp etc.).
 An extension does not normally need access to all schemes.
 Instead of using the permission, it is advised to use preferred specific sites (i.e. https://*.google.com).
 The UiPath Browser Extension also uses nativeMessaging, which is considered medium risk.
 This permission gives the extension access to the native messaging API.

 Per the vendor, these permissions cannot be changed without hindering functionality of the extension.
-To address this there is a governance framework to ensure that only approved automations are accessible to the robot and the robot can only execute those approved automations.
+To address this there is a governance framework to ensure that only authorized automations are accessible to the robot and the robot can only execute those authorized automations.
 It is also important to ensure that automations go through a security check prior to production release.
 Once in production, it is important to ensure logging is enabled to provide auditing capabilities.

 Per the Security Assessment Review (SAR), users must abide by the following constraints: